- First Name

 During my undergraduate studies at the University of Exeter, where I studied History & German, I focused on the Late Medieval and Early Modern periods, writing my dissertation on the Church’s attitudes to Superstition in Western Europe during the late Middle Ages – specifically the 14th and 15th centuries.

-I will be starting a Master of Arts degree at Cardiff University in September 2018, during which I wish to focus on the Women’s Royal Air Force (WRAF), which existed from 1918-20.
+I have recently completed a Master of Arts degree at Cardiff University who awarded me a Distinction for my unique study of the Women’s Royal Air Force (WRAF), which existed from 1918-20.
 Women’s Auxiliary corps within the military during The Great War, and especially the WRAF, have received remarkably little scholarly attention in my view, when compared to the Nursing organisations and munitions workers.
-This is something I hope to address.

 My interest in this subject was first aroused after I joined a re-enactment group, which portrays the Women’s Auxiliary Air Force (WAAF), and I later researched its history.
 Whilst conducting this research, and after learning of the existence of the WRAF in the First World War, I attempted to obtain as much secondary literature as I could.
 It soon became apparent that there was a dearth of material concerning this organisation.
 I recognised this as an opportunity for me to research the WRAF and contribute to the existing scholarship on women’s services during the First World War.